RoriWijnhorst/socialSim/README.md

 It enables users to generate realistic social interaction data, where individual phenotypes influence and respond to those of their partners.
-The simulation framework allows control over variation in **mean trait values, social responsiveness, and social impact**, making it suitable for research on **direct and indirect genetic effects (DGEs and IGEs)** and **interacting phenotypes**.
+You can simulate a sampling design by adjusting the **number of individuals, partners, and repeated dyads**.
+The simulation framework allows control over variation in **mean trait values, social responsiveness, and social impact** and correlation, making it suitable for research on **direct and indirect genetic effects (DGEs and IGEs)** and **interacting phenotypes**.
+See `?simulate_data` for a full list of adjustable parameters.

 The package also provides analysis functions to evaluate model performance in terms of bias and dispersion, using both established and